rbbratta/rhcos-slb/sdn-to-ovn/README.md

 Notes:

-- hardcode the MTU because DHCP MTU might not propagate
+- Hardcode the MTU because DHCP MTU might not propagate
-- delete old `brcnv` interface with IP, `state: absent`
+- Delete old `brcnv` interface with IP, `state: absent`
+- Delete old `brcnv-if` interface with IP, `state: absent`
-- always disable DHCP on all other interfaces
+- Always disable DHCP on all other interfaces
-- since we know the PRIMARY MAC, don't use `copy-from-mac:` for br-ex, hardcode
+- Since we know the PRIMARY MAC, don't use `copy-from-mac:` for br-ex, hardcode
 - `auto-route-metric: 48` to ensure OVN-K default route always wins.